TNA001-AI/TNA001-AI.github.io/_pages/about.md

   - Developed a system integrating electric truck fleet scheduling and battery swapping optimization with cloud control, enhancing efficiency and reducing energy waste.
 In simulation experiments, using this algorithm saves $15\%$ more energy and $9\%$ more cost compared to the *Cruise Control (CC)* method.
   - Created a *Predictive Cruise Control (PCC)* for cruise control in electric trucks.
 Factored in road slope information and used the *Dynamic Programming (DP)* algorithm to generate efficient speed sequences, reduce energy consumption, and enhance energy regenerative capabilities.
   - Implemented cloud control for real-time fleet, environment, and infrastructure connectivity, improving adaptive driving with dynamic traffic data by using the *Genetic Algorithm (GA)*.
-  - Co-authored a patent on *Battery Swapping Rhythm Planning and Predictive Cruise Control Method for Electric Heavy Truck Fleets} (Patent Number: [CN117002500A](http://epub.cnipa.gov.cn/patent/CN117002500A).
+  - Co-authored a patent on *Battery Swapping Rhythm Planning and Predictive Cruise Control Method for Electric Heavy Truck Fleets* (Patent Number: [CN117002500A](http://epub.cnipa.gov.cn/patent/CN117002500A).

 # 📝 Publications